MWRinkunas/tidydata/CodeBook.md

 Code Book for Run_Analysis.R
 ===============================

 The original data set is the Human Activity Recognition Using Smartphones Dataset (Version 1.0) built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
 It can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-For each record it is provided:
+Each record in the original data set contains:
 ======================================

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.